OpenNebula/addon-storpool/README.md

 ### OpenNebula Node (or Bridge Node)

 * StorPool initiator driver (storpool_block)
+* StorPool CLI installed, authorization token and access to the StorPool API network
 * If the node is used as Bridge Node - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.
-* If it is only Bridge Node - it must be configured as Host in open nebula but separated to not run VMs.
+* If it is only Bridge Node - it must be configured as Host in open nebula but configured to not run VMs.
-* The Bridge node must have qemu-img available - used by the addon during marketplace imports to convert the qcow2 images to RAW ones.
+* The Bridge node must have qemu-img available - used by the addon during imports to convert various source image formats to StorPool baclked RAW images.

 ### StorPool cluster

 A working StorPool cluster is required.

 ## Features
+Support standard OpenNebula datastore operations:
 * support for datstore configuration via CLI and sunstone
 * support all Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality
-* support SYSTEM datastore on shared filesystem or over ssh
+* support SYSTEM datastore on shared filesystem or ssh when TM_MAD=storpool is used
-* support SYSTEM datastore volatile disks and context image as StorPool block devices (see limitations)
+* support SYSTEM datastore volatile disk and context images as StorPool block devices
-* support migration from one to another SYSTEM datastore if both are with `storpool` TM_MAD (see limitations)
+* support migration from one to another SYSTEM datastore if both are with `storpool` TM_MAD
 * support TRIM/discard in the VM when virtio-scsi driver is in use (require `DEVICE_PREFIX=sd`)
+* support VM checkpoint file to be archived on StorPool backed block device (see extras)

+## Extras
 * support two different modes of disk usage reporting - LVM style and StorPool style
 * support managing datastores on different StorPool clusters
-* extend migrate-live when ssh TM_MAD is used for SYSTEM datastore
+* support migrate-live when TM_MAD='ssh' is used for SYSTEM datastore
+* support limit (per disk) on the number of disk snapshots
+* support import of VmWare (VMDK) and Hyper-V (VHDX) images in addition to default (QCOW2) format
-* all disk images are thin provisioned
+* all disk images are thin provisioned RAW block devices
+* (optional) Replace "VM snapshot" interface to do atomic disk snapshots on StorPool (see limitations)
+* (optional) Option to set limit on the number of "VM snaphots"
+* (optional) support VM checkpoint file to be written and red directly from StorPool backed block device (see limitations)
-* Improved storage security: no storage management access from the hypervisors is needed so if rogue user manage to escape from the VM to the host the impact on the storage will be reduced at most to the locally attached disks(the VMs local to the host)
+* (optional) Improved storage security: no storage management access from the hypervisors is needed so if rogue user manage to escape from the VM to the host the impact on the storage will be reduced at most to the locally attached disks(see limitations)
-* (optional) helper tool to tweak the number of queues for virtio-scsi (require `DEVICE_PREFIX=sd`)
 * (optional) helper tool to enable virtio-blk-data-plane for virtio-blk (require `DEVICE_PREFIX=vd`)
 * (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)

 ## Limitations

 1. Tested only with KVM hypervisor
 1. No support for VM snapshot because it is handled internally by libvirt.
-There is an option to use the management interface to do disk snapshots only
+There is an option to use the management interface to do disk snapshots when only StorPool bacled datastores are used.
 1. When SYSTEM datastore integration is enabled the reported free/used/total space is the space on StorPool.
-The system filesystem monitoring could be possible by enabling the default SYSTEM DS in the cluster for monitoring purposes only
+The system filesystem monitoring could be possible by enabling the default SYSTEM DS in the cluster for monitoring purposes only.
+1. The extra to use VM checkpoint file directly on StorPool backed block device requires qemu-kvm-ev and StorPool CLI with access to the StorPool's management API installed in the hypervisor nodes.
+1. The extra features are tested/confirmed working on CentOS.
+Please notify the author for any success/failure when used on another OS.

 ## Installation